 Ben Slater is Instaclustr’s newly appointed Chief Product Officer and he has been charged with steering our development roadmap and overseeing the engineering of our products and managing our production support team.

-Ben has over 20 years experience in systems development including previous stints with a software product company and, for the last 10 years, running large teams for Accenture, a leading global system integrator.
+Ben has over 20 years of experience in systems development including previous stints with a software product company and, for the last 10 years, running large teams for Accenture, a leading global system integrator.
 He has extensive experience in managing development teams and implementing quality controlled engineering practices.

 I am the first to admit that I have limited experience with Cassandra and NoSQL technologies.
 However, I have had extensive experience over the last 20 years in designing and developing enterprise applications and Internet solutions that have relied on traditional RDMS foundations and I am more than curious about Cassandra and where it fits in.